smallAreaHealthStatisticsUnit/rapidInquiryFacility/rifWebApplication/Readme.md

 * log4j-core-2.9.0.jar
 * log4j-jul-2.9.0.jar

-If you use MAven to build the Middleware, these files are in subdirectories below *%USER%\.m2\repository\org\apache\logging\log4j\*
+If you use Maven to build the Middleware, these files are in subdirectories below *%USER%\.m2\repository\org\apache\logging\log4j\*

 Do NOT set the enviroment variables LOGGING_MANAGER or LOGGING_CONFIG.